-Overarching draft 10-year goals include that, by 2030, the CNMI will:
+Overarching 10-year goals include that, by 2031, the CNMI will:

-- Honor Chamorro and Carolinian people heritage, natural and cultural resources; - Provide authentic, meaningful, and memorable visitors experiences; - Offer Northern Islands travel packages and excursions; - Grow arrivals and average visitor expenditures; - Increase diversity; - Promote unique attractions; and - Enhance tourist and historical sites to ensure a premier destination experience for visitors that nurtures local culture and resources while supporting a growing and diversified economy.
+- Honor the heritage of the Chamorro and Carolinian people, including natural and cultural resources; - Provide authentic, meaningful, and memorable visitors experiences; - Offer Northern Islands travel and excursions opportunities; - Increase visitors arrivals and average visitor expenditures; - Expand diversity; - Promote unique attractions; and - Enhance tourist and historical sites to ensure a premier destination experience for visitors that nurtures local culture and resources while supporting a growing and diversified economy.

-Objectives and action items to support these goals specific to research, marketing, and efforts to honor, preserve and protect our indigenous Chamorro and Carolinian culture and community are detailed further in the draft MVA 2030 Sustainable Tourism Plan which will be incorporated through this CSDP upon completion and endorsement.
-These goals and objectives will be updated pending MVA Board Approval of the revised Sustainable Tourism Development Plan.
+Objectives and action items to support these goals specific to research, marketing, and efforts to honor, preserve and protect our indigenous Chamorro and Carolinian culture and community are detailed further in the MVA Strategic Plan Toward Sustainable Tourism Industry 2021-2031 which was endorsed by the MVA Board on June 1, 2021 and incorporated through this CSDP.
+These goals and objectives as well as supporting implementation planning components will be updated pending MVA Board Approval of the revised Sustainable Tourism Development Plan.